 Higher Education Matters Podcast

-Education advocates, policy experts, business leaders, and members of the college and university community across Kentucky join hosts Rick Smith, CPE's associate vice president for workforce and economic development and KCTS's Haley McCoy, executive director of economic development, to explore how higher education impacts every aspect of our lives—from the economy to our health to civic engagement and community development.
+Education advocates, policy experts, business leaders, and members of the college and university community across Kentucky join host Dr. Rick Smith, CPE's vice president for external relations and economic partnerships, to explore how higher education impacts every aspect of our lives—from the economy to our health to civic engagement and community development.

 This podcast has been created, in part, to support the Council's priority of increasing the public's positive perceptions around higher education.
 To learn more about work in this area, visit the Council's Higher Education Matters webpage, the Higher Education Matters promotional campaign overview, or the Council's strategic agenda, which drives work on this priority.